ReflectsLight/al-quran.reflectslight.io/README.md

 ```

 After the dependencies have been installed, the website can be built. <br>
-The build will generate the `./build/al-quran` directory.
+The build will generate the `./build/al-quran` directory:

 ```
 $ ruby -S rake build